 11 reasons to visit the Grampians National Park

 The Amazing Waterfalls

-The Grampians National Park is known for its amazing waterfalls.
-There are over 100 waterfalls found within the park, which range from 6 meters to 56 meters in height.
-The Mackenzie Falls is one of the park’s most visited and famous falls, the tallest waterfall in Victoria.
+There are several amazing waterfalls found within the park, which range from 6 meters to 56 meters in height and The Mackenzie Falls is one of the park’s most visited and famous waterfalls in Victoria.